-Project Shared Davidson Wilson Creation of a "Downtown-Adjacent" railcar layover yard Х Double-tracking/passing siding improvements Х Intersection improvements to create additional "protected crossings" Х Х Crossing upgrades to allow for additional "quiet zones" Х Х Park-and-ride capacity expansion Х Х Possible Infill Stations: -Central Pike (Davidson) -Golden Bear Parkway (Wilson) -Expo Center (Wilson) Rail vehicle shop/yard upgrades X Х X X Rail fleet expansion to provide additional trips Х Positive train control system Х Operation of additional service (4 additional daily peak direction trips each way) Х this plan proposes to engage in a collaborative planning process with the neighborhoods adjacent to Davidson County Star Stations (Donelson, Hermitage, and a potential Central Pike infill station) to examine the types of development that could be attractive, and increase the return on investment that Nashville receives from the Star.
+Project Shared Davidson Wilson Creation of a "Downtown-Adjacent" railcar layover yard Х Double-tracking/passing siding improvements Х Intersection improvements to create additional "protected crossings" Х Х Crossing upgrades to allow for additional "quiet zones" Х Х Park-and-ride capacity expansion Х Х Possible Infill Stations: -Central Pike (Davidson) -Golden Bear Parkway (Wilson) -Expo Center (Wilson) Х X X Rail vehicle shop/yard upgrades Х Rail fleet expansion to provide additional trips Х Positive train control system Х Operation of additional service (4 additional daily peak direction trips each way) Х this plan proposes to engage in a collaborative planning process with the neighborhoods adjacent to Hermitage Station, and a potential Central Pike infill station with efforts, similar to those that led to the Downtown Donelson Urban Design Overlay adjacent to the Donelson Station, to examine the types of development that could be attractive, and increase the return on investment that Nashville receives from the Star.
 This is in keeping with the NashvilleNext theme of "Growth with Intention."